-General Admission to the Indiana State Fair is $12 and children 5 and under are FREE.
-Advanced Discount Tickets are $8.
-All concerts on the Free Stage this year are included with your admission ticket.
+General Admission to the Indiana State Fair is $13 and children 5 and under are FREE.
+Advanced Discount Tickets are $8 through August 1st at 11:59PM.
+All concerts on the Free Stage are included with your admission ticket.

-Discount Tickets can be purchased online at indianastatefair.com and at the Indiana State Fairgrounds & Event Center Box Office, located inside the Indiana Farmers Coliseum, now through August 3rd.
+Advance Discount Tickets can be purchased online here and at the Indiana State Fairgrounds & Event Center Box Office, located inside the Indiana Farmers Coliseum, now through August 1st.
 For more information call (317) 927-7500.